TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 No brainers
 -----------

-A core developer can give a +2 and submit right away in case of "no-brainers" (what used to be called "FYI") A core developer can give a +2 and wait a bit before submitting (used to be FYI24, FYI48, ...).
+A core developer can give a +2 and submit right away in case of "no-brainers" (what used to be called "FYI").
+A core developer can give a +2 and wait a bit before submitting (used to be FYI24, FYI48, ...).

 Practical considerations